Guide to job hunting for international students

 - industrial placements, sometimes also referred to as a placement year or year in industry.
 These form a part of some undergraduate degrees.
 You’ll spend a year, usually just before your final year, working for a company.

-Virtual work experience will allow students to gain first-hand experience of an employer from home, wherever they are in the world.
-The structure, content and length of these opportunities can vary widely, but will include work and activities designed to give you a taste of working life and to inform you about the employer in question.
-Some opportunities may be shorter than they usually would, for example, many vacation schemes with law firms this year last for one week instead of two.
+Virtual work experience allows students to gain first-hand experience of an employer from home, wherever they are in the world.
+The structure, content and length of these opportunities can vary widely, but typically includes work and activities designed to give you a taste of working life and to inform you about the employer in question.
+Some opportunities may be shorter than they usually would, for example, many vacation schemes with law firms have lasted for one week instead of two.
 However, be reassured that employers will likely be understanding about the difficulty of finding work experience during the pandemic.

-You can find these opportunities through the TARGETjobs internships search, your university careers service and your university department’s industrial placement officers.
+You can find these opportunities through the targetjobs vacancy search , your university careers service and your university department’s industrial placement officers.

 Other options that aren’t directly related to your degree but will help you develop important skills include: